 - a.
 Wear shoes and something to protect you from the elements. - b.
-Close all windows and doors and exit quietly and orderly. - c.
+Close all windows and doors and exit quietly and orderly.

+c.
 Leave through the pre-assigned exit or alternate and report to the determined evacuation area on the sidewalk outside the residence or where instructed by your Faculty Director.

 - a.
 Activate the fire alarm/pull station. - b.
 Evacuate the building. - c.
 Call the fire department at 112 and provide the following information - i.
 Your name - ii.
 The location and nature of the fire. - d.
 Inform officials of any students unable to evacuate. - e.
 Go to your evacuation area so staff will know you evacuated. - f.
-Wait for further instructions from emergency personnel.
+Wait for further instructions from emergency personnel. - 3.
+Fire Extinguisher Use - a.

-- a.
 At no time should you risk your own safety by attempting to extinguish a fire or to return to a burning building! - b.
 Be familiar with the location and proper methods for using the extinguishers. - c.
-Check all fire extinguishers periodically and report any problems promptly.
+Check all fire extinguishers periodically and report any problems promptly. - 4.
+Fire Incident Report a.
+All fires (active or extinguished) and false alarms must be reported to the Faculty Director and/or House Local Administrator.